Terms and conditions | Products and services | Home

 11.7 This clause will continue to apply after these Terms have expired or have been terminated.

-12.2 The changes bp pulse can make to these Terms, without your authorisation, are limited to the following:
+12.2 The changes bp EV charging can make to these Terms, without your authorisation, are limited to the following:

-13.1 You must comply with any additional terms and conditions, or instructions from bp pulse, brought to your attention in the Websites and/or the Apps when you are setting up your Account or using the Websites and/or the Apps.
+13.1 You must comply with any additional terms and conditions, or instructions from bp EV charging, brought to your attention in the Websites and/or the Apps when you are setting up your Account or using the Websites and/or the Apps.

 13.2 You agree that:

 13.3 If any provision of these Terms is found to be unenforceable or invalid, that provision will be limited or removed to the minimum extent necessary so that these Terms will otherwise remain in full force and effect.
-The failure of bp pulse to exercise any right shall not be deemed a waiver of that right or any other rights that bp pulse may have.
+The failure of bp EV charging to exercise any right shall not be deemed a waiver of that right or any other rights that bp EV charging may have.

-13.4 These Terms represent the entire terms and conditions in relation to the use of the Services and, except to the extent that they are granted under the Competition and Consumer Act 2010 (Cth), all other representations, guarantees, undertakings, promises (wether written or verbal, express or implied) are excluded.
+13.4 These Terms represent the entire terms and conditions in relation to the use of the Services and, except to the extent that they are granted under the Consumer Guarantees Act 1993, all other representations, guarantees, undertakings, promises (wether written or verbal, express or implied) are excluded.

-13.5 These Terms are governed by and shall be construed in accordance with the laws of Victoria, Australia.
-You agree to submit to the exclusive jurisdiction of the courts of Victoria, Australia.
+13.5 These Terms are governed by and shall be construed in accordance with the laws of New Zealand.
+You agree to submit to the exclusive jurisdiction of the courts of New Zealand.